HackBugs/LINUX-COMMANDS/Interview Questions.md

 ------

-> ## **LVM** stands for **Logical Volume Manager**.
+>  ## Q -1 **LVM** stands for **Logical Volume Manager**.
 It is a tool used in Linux-based systems for managing disk storage.
 LVM allows for flexible management of storage by abstracting the physical layout of the storage devices, making it easier to resize, add, or remove storage volumes without downtime.

 ### Key Concepts of LVM: